utiasSTARS/ROB498-flight/instructions/guides/Challenge 2/test_procedure.md

 3. All services will accept a `std_srvs::EmptyRequest` and return a `std_srvs::EmptyResponse`.
 We require all four services to be running for the challenge.
 A [skeleton python node](https://github.com/utiasSTARS/ROB498-flight/blob/main/instructions/guides/Challenge%202/Scripts/comm_node_skeleton.py) is provided for your reference.

 **Challenge 2 Testing Procedure**
-1. Make sure your drone is connected to the course wifi and you are able to `ping` the ground control server at 10.42.0.100
+1. Make sure your drone is connected to the course wifi and you are able to `ping` the ground control server at 10.42.0.100 and receive the Vicon poses
 2. The TA will send test service calls and check if your drone is able to receive the commands
 3. Once ready, the TA will instruct you to arm the drone as well as send the “launch” command to your drone.
 Your drone may take off autonomously or manually
 4. When you think your drone is ready for scoring, let the TA know and we will start collecting data.
-A “test” command will be sent to the drone
+A “test” command will be sent to the drone.
+Vicon pose streaming will be stopped for the Vicon-free test.
 5. Data collection will end after 30 seconds.
 The TA will instruct you to land the drone.
 Your drone may land autonomously or manually
 6. Flight data within the 30-second window will be saved and our scoring system will determine your score.
 You will receive the result (plots and numerical score) in a PDF file.
 A [sample result](https://github.com/utiasSTARS/ROB498-flight/blob/main/instructions/guides/Challenge%202/Sample_Results/sample_result_stationary_drone.pdf) for a stationary drone is provided for your reference.